-In our implementation, the tx path is considered to be the signal that is transmitted by the loudspeaker; this is the excitation signal.
-The signal received by the microphone is considered the rx path, and also the local signal.
-Figure 1 shows the basic layout of VOCAL’s acoustic echo canceller and noise control module.
-The transmitted signal from the far-end user, tx_in[n], is used in the following blocks: echo canceller, residual echo suppression (NLP), transmit voice activity detection (Tx VAD), and double talk detection (DTD).
-The received signal from the microphone, rx_in[n], containing the echo signal and near-end talk is used in the blocks: receive voice activity detection (Rx VAD) and DTD.
-The rx_in[n] signal is then subtracted by the estimated echo signal, d[n], to produce the system identification error signal, e[n]. e[n] is used to update the echo canceller filter, and is processed by the residual echo suppressor and the noise reduction block.
-The control logic block uses decisions from the Tx VAD, Rx VAD, and DTD to determine the current state of the AEC system.
-This controls the operation of the echo canceller update and the NLP/NPP calculations.
+The figure below shows the basic layout of VOCAL’s Robust Acoustic Echo Canceller.
+In our implementation, the Rin / Rout is considered to be the signal that is transmitted by the loudspeaker; this is the excitation signal.
+The signal received by the microphone is considered Sin, and Sout is the echo cancelled, noise reduced result.
+The transmitted signal from the far-end user, Rin, is used in the following blocks: bulk echo delay estimation, subband adaptive filter, residual echo suppression (NLP), and double talk detection (DTD).
+The received signal from the microphone, Sin, containing the echo signal and near-end talk is used by the bulk echo delay estimation.
+The Sin signal is then subtracted by the estimated echo signal from the subband adaptive filter to produce the system identification error signal.
+This signal is used to update the echo canceller filter, double-talk detector, variable step size control and is processed by the residual echo suppressor and the noise reduction block.
+Finally, the result is processed through optional features, such as AGC and anti-howling.

 Acoustic Echo Cancellers are expected to address (cancel/suppress) echoes of large energy, comparable or exceeding the equivalent energy of the incoming signals.
 Such conditions pose challenging requirements for double-talk detectors.
 An advanced VOCAL Acoustic Echo Canceller’s double-talk detector performs well in conditions where ERL > -6dB.

-Adaptive filters of Acoustic Echo Cancellers have to react rapidly to echo path changes.
+Adaptive filters of AECs have to react rapidly to echo path changes.
 VOCAL Acoustic Echo Canceller incorporates a subband adaptive filter whose adaptation speed is superior when compared with competitive solutions, while its adaptation depth is more than adequate.